 Overview - Tyre Glider has the ability to take tyres off and put them back on with ease.
-Taking off is done by using the foot of the tool and scooping under the tyre bead, it is then used as a handle to quickly glide around the rim.
+Taking off is done by using the lever of the tool and scooping under the tyre bead, it is then used as a handle to quickly glide around the rim.
 To install, you use the clip on the side to attach onto the rim which glides around the wheel to push a tyre into place with minimum effort.
-Only one tool is requires for removal and installation.
+Only one tool is required for removal and installation.

 Ease of Use- Which tool is easier to use for tire changes?